MechanicalRabbit/DataKnots.jl/README.md

 # DataKnots.jl

-*DataKnots is a Julia library for representing and querying data, including nested and circular structures.
+*DataKnots aspires to be a Julia library for representing and querying data, including nested and circular structures.
+DataKnots will provide integration and analytics across CSV, JSON, XML and SQL data sources with an extensible, practical and coherent algebra of query combinators.*

-DataKnots provides integration and analytics across CSV, JSON, XML and SQL data sources with an extensible, practical and coherent algebra of query combinators.*
+At this time, while we welcome feedback and contributors, DataKnots is not yet usable for general audiences.

 [![Linux/OSX Build Status][travis-img]][travis-url]
 [![Windows Build Status][appveyor-img]][appveyor-url]